-For the last few weeks we’ve been hearing sensationalized stories in the media that suggest Bali is about to blow.
-Whilst that isn’t the case (i.e. the whole island isn’t going to explode), the situation is worsening and it’s important to be informed of the risks of the imminent eruption of Mount Agung.
+Unless you’ve been hearing living under a rock, you would have heard stories in the media that suggest Bali is about to blow.
+Whilst that isn’t the case (i.e. the whole island isn’t going to explode), the situation is worsening and it’s important to be informed of the risks of the eruption of Mount Agung.
 We’ve spent time talking to people, sifting through the BS and finding credible sources.
-So, before you go envisioning scenes from Dante’s Peak, here is what we know so far about Mount Agung.
+So, before you go envisioning scenes from Dante’s Peak, here is what we know about Mount Agung.

 Saturday 23rd September

 Last night the volcano was increased from a Level 3 to a Level 4 (the highest level in Indonesia).
 Level 4 indicates volcanic activity that will eventually result in an eruption, although the timing is unknown.
 Hundreds of volcanic/tectonic quakes and tremors have been recorded daily since the 19th of September.
 The last couple of days we have been feeling minor tremors here in Ubud.
 However life in the hood resumes as normal.
 In fact, if we didn’t have Facebook there’d be very few hints to the fact that the belly of mother Bali is growling to the north of us.